 Through relationships.
 Causing a disparity between the shapes has given the viewer a means by which they can compare those shapes.
 "This one is bigger, that one is lighter."
 The grey square appears to be moving and receding only when compared to the black square.

 The process of comparing these shapes requires that the viewer moves their eyes repeatedly around the canvas, and therein lies the true goal of a great composition: controlling that eye movement.

+They believed that all things, both tangible and intangible, have a perfect state of being that define them.
 They also felt that one should always strive toward achieving this ideal state, be it in mathematics, one's physique, politics or aesthetics.(opens in new tab)